 In 2011, research showed that Neanderthals were aware of migration patterns of reindeer and timed their stays in certain hunting locations based on the movement of their prey.

-While it's known that modern humans mated with Neanderthals, recent research shows the interbreeding happened far earlier and more often than we previously thought.
+While it's well-known that modern humans mated with Neanderthals, recent research shows the interbreeding happened far earlier and more often than we previously thought.
 As far back as 100,000 years ago, modern humans moving out of Africa encountered and mated with Neanderthals.